 Most striking is the great cardon cactus (Pachycereus pringlei), among the largest species on Earth, growing up to sixty feet tall and living for hundreds of years.
 This endemic species to the Baja Peninsula, is one of the most distinguishing features of the Los Cabos landscape.

 Damiana, Turnera diffusa.
 Traditionally used for its aphrodisiac effects, it is another distinctive plant that grows wild on the cape.

-Los Cabos has numerous reptile and desert-dwelling creatures including tarantulas, lizards, and 18 rattlesnake species; mammalian carnivores like coyotes, foxes, raccoons, bobcats, mountain lions and the elusive ringtail.
+Los Cabos has incredible biological diversity with many reptile and desert-dwelling creatures including tarantulas, lizards, and 18 rattlesnake species; mammalian carnivores like coyotes, foxes, raccoons, bobcats, mountain lions and the elusive ringtail.
 While deer and rabbits are plentiful, bighorn sheep and pronghorn are only rarely seen in preserve areas having barely survived the excessive big-game hunting of the early 20th century.
 The bird species that frequent the region are a diverse group of niche inhabitants.
 The microclimates and natural diversity of the peninsula geography attract many distinct species of coastal birds, but the contrasting landscape offers homes to many freshwater, mountain and desert birds including several endangered species, most notably the California condor.

 Ringtails, Bassariscus astutus, are nocturnal cat-like mammals that are related to raccoons.
 While designated as omnivores, most of their diet consists of animals rather than plants.
 Their primary prey includes mice, rats, rabbits, ground squirrels, insects, and other small mammals that are all plentiful in the Los Cabos area.
 Quite elusive, count yourself lucky if you get to see one!